 Now, it’s reusable!
 We can use this class to query any other models that have a similar scheme.

-Another rails design pattern is Decorator.
-The decorator is a design pattern that allows the behavior to be added to an object, dynamically, without disturbing the behavior of other objects of the same class.
-Decorators can be useful for cleaning up logic/code written inside the view and controller in an RoR application.
+Another Rails design pattern is the Decorator.
+The decorator allows behavior to be added dynamically to an object without disturbing the behavior of other objects of the same class.
+Decorators can help clean up logic/code written inside the view and controller in a RoR application.

 module ApplicationHelper def decorate(model_name, decorator_class = nil), (decorator_class || "#{model_name. class}Decorator".constantize).new(model_name), end end